-Trying to defend our current system for paying for long-term care is akin to responding the proverbial question, "When did you stop beating your wife?"
+Trying to defend our current system for paying for long-term care is akin to the ridiculous question, "When did you stop beating your wife?"
 No one would come up with our current patchwork system of paying for long-term care if they were to start from scratch.

-But the spouse of a Medicaid-covered nursing home resident who at the most will have a house worth $814,000 ($543,000 in many states) and another $100,000-plus in savings and investments may have to live on this for decades to come, including paying for her own long-term care.
-A single resident of a nursing home is permitted only $2,000 in most states and if he owns a house, it will be subject to claim for reimbursement by the state for the Medicaid paid out for his care.
+But the spouse of a Medicaid-covered nursing home resident who, at the most will have a house worth $814,000 ($543,000 in many states), and another $100,000-plus in savings and investments may have to live on this for decades to come, including paying for her own long-term care.
+A single resident of a nursing home is permitted only $2,000 per month in most states and if he owns a house, it will be subject to claim for reimbursement by the state for the Medicaid paid out for his care.

-Mr. Warshawsky himself shows that few higher-income seniors are receiving Medicaid benefits, with only one in 20 of those in the highest quintile of income, 8% of those in the next highest and 15% of those in the middle quintile.
+Mr. Warshawsky himself shows that few higher-income seniors are receiving Medicaid benefits, with only one in 20 of those in the highest quintile of income—8% of those are in the next highest and 15% of those in the middle quintile.
 Those seniors receiving Medicaid-covered nursing home care must contribute their income to the cost of their care, helping to defray the government's costs.
-And there's a problem comparing income to assets, since some seniors with substantial assets may have little income, and others with higher income may have few assets.
+And there's a problem with comparing income to assets, since some seniors with substantial assets may have little income, and others with higher incomes may have few assets.

 Mr. Warshawsky suggests a number of reforms that seem either unworkable or unlikely to have much effect.
-Some reflect a distrubing misunderstanding of how the Medicaid and related systems work.
+Some reflect a disturbing misunderstanding of how the Medicaid and related systems work.

 First, he recommends that seniors be required to draw down on the equity of their homes through reverse mortgages before qualifying for Medicaid benefits.
 It's not clear whether he would recommend this whether or not a healthy spouse was living in the house.
 Either way, it would require a major change in the current reverse mortgage rules which require repayment of the loan, in other words the sale of the house, within a year of the borrower moving out.

-Second, he asks that wealthier households pay long-term care expenses through converting their retirement plans to life annuities.
+Second, he asks that wealthier households pay long-term care expenses by converting their retirement plans to life annuities.
 But what retirement plans?
-By the time a senior qualifies for Medicaid she will have had to spend down all of her savings, including her retirement plans.
+By the time a senior qualifies for Medicaid, she will have had to spend down all of her savings, including her retirement plans.

-Third, seniors could pay for long-term care insurance through tax free withdrawals from retirement plans.
+Third, he suggests that seniors could pay for long-term care insurance through tax free withdrawals from retirement plans.
 This not only favors those in higher tax brackets, but it means reduced revenue for the federal government.
-It adds to the complication of a tax system that is already crying out for simplification.
+It adds to the complication of a tax system that is already desperate for simplification.